KirkDJohnson/ELK-Log-Analysis-Lab/README.md

 <img src="https://github.com/KirkDJohnson/ELK-Log-Analysis-Lab/assets/164972007/78a6f92b-b986-4b46-aa7d-8e066298f234"  alt="ELK Log Analysis"/>
 <br />
 <br />
 Next thing I did was do some basic reconnaissance/baselining.
 Most the traffic is private except for the IP 84[.]237[.]252[.]156 so I took note of it.
-Alao, for a endpoint user in finance, the top processes being curl and powershell definetely raises redflags. <br/>
+Also, for a endpoint user in finance, the top processes being curl and powershell definetely raises redflags. <br/>
 <img src="https://github.com/KirkDJohnson/ELK-Log-Analysis-Lab/assets/164972007/164f8629-0fcc-496e-821e-e066488c8076"  alt="ELK Log Analysis"/>
 <img src="https://github.com/KirkDJohnson/ELK-Log-Analysis-Lab/assets/164972007/9b3c2257-75e2-4d42-a4f4-9f2b023847db"  alt="ELK Log Analysis"/>
 <br />
 <br />
-changed date old to newest to retrace the steps of the attacker and filtered with for results for process.command.line to see what commands were ued<br/>
+I then changed date old to newest to retrace the steps of the attacker and filtered with for results for process.command.line to see what commands were used and the first result confirmed the presence of an incdient.<br/>
 <img src="https://github.com/KirkDJohnson/ELK-Log-Analysis-Lab/assets/164972007/9e27d94d-7530-49b1-972f-c2b31ce3a006"  alt="ELK Log Analysis"/>
 <br />
 <br />
 It appears the client was tricked into downloading invoice[.]pdf but was unaware the actual file extenstion was [.]ps1 which is powershell script.
-In the following logs, commands were input likely by the attacker for reconnisance efforts such as whoami and ipconfig.
-These can be benign as an IT admin would be seen using these but given the suspected breach it is likely the threat actor<br/>
+In the following logs, commands were input likely by the attacker for reconnaissance efforts such as whoami and ipconfig.
+These can be benign as an IT admin would be seen using these but given the suspected breach it is likely the threat actor.<br/>
 <img src="https://github.com/KirkDJohnson/ELK-Log-Analysis-Lab/assets/164972007/cdf79fd7-5678-4585-8989-a8b4c4610a9c"  alt="ELK Log Analysis"/>
   <img src="https://github.com/KirkDJohnson/ELK-Log-Analysis-Lab/assets/164972007/adcc4ec3-5ce3-475d-9342-ff89deccabf3"  alt="ELK Log Analysis"/>
 <br />
 <br />
-Suspicious, likely malicious downloaded using Powershells Invoke-WebRequest from the domain evilparrot[.]thm with the file winPEASany[.exe] renamed as winPEAS[.]exe<br/>
+Likely a malicious download using Powershell's Invoke-WebRequest from the domain evilparrot[.]thm with the file winPEASany[.exe] renamed as winPEAS[.]exe<br/>
 <img src="https://github.com/KirkDJohnson/ELK-Log-Analysis-Lab/assets/164972007/d857749a-feed-46be-b380-326dc6302b98"  alt="ELK Log Analysis"/>
 <br />
 <br />
-Conducting some research on the program winPEAS[.]exe I found a github page detailing that it is script for finding privliege escalation<br/>
+Conducting some research on the program winPEAS[.]exe I found a github page detailing that it is script for privliege escalation.<br/>
 <img src="https://github.com/KirkDJohnson/ELK-Log-Analysis-Lab/assets/164972007/3fe2884a-b20b-4a69-b2b6-03c974999acf"  alt="ELK Log Analysis"/>
 <br />
 <br />